hbctraining/Intro-to-Unix-archived/lessons/02_searching_files.md

 To determine the number of total exons on chromosome 1, we are going to perform a series of steps:

+	1. Extract only the genomic coordinates of exon features
-	1. Subset the dataset to only include the feature type and genomic location information
+	2. Subset the dataset to only include the feature type and genomic location information
-	2. Extract only the genomic coordinates of exon features
 	3. Remove duplicate exons
 	4. Count the total number of exons

+####Extracting genomic coordinates of exon features
+We only want the exons (not CDS or start_codon features), so let's use `grep` to only keep the exon lines and save to file, **`chr1_exons`**:

+`$ grep exon chr1-hg19_genes.gtf > chr1_exons`

 ####Subsetting dataset
 We will define an exon by it's genomic coordinates.
 Therefore, we only need the feature type and the genomic location (chr, start, stop, and strand) information to find the total number of exons.
 The columns corresponding to this information are 1, 3, 4, 5, and 7.

 'cut' is a program that will extract columns from files.
 It is a very good command to know.
-Let's first try out the 'cut' command on a small dataset (just the first 5 lines of chr1-hg19_genes.gtf) to make sure we have the command correct:
+Let's first try out the 'cut' command on a small dataset (just the first 5 lines of chr1_exons) to make sure we have the command correct:

-`$ head -n 5 chr1-hg19_genes.gtf | cut -f1,3,4,5,7`
+`$ cut -f1,3,4,5,7 chr1_exons | head -n 5`

 '-f1,3,4,5,7' means to cut these fields (columns) from the dataset.